 One of the new treatments currently in a clinical trial at Roswell Park works by blocking or "turning off” certain leukemia cells that have certain genetic mutations, explains Dr. Wang.
 “AML, for example, has a lot of different mutations.
 With genomic profiling, we can determine whether a patient’s leukemia has mutations of certain genes, such as FLT3, IDH2 mutations,” she says.
 “We have specific inhibitors that can be taken orally as pills that block the cells with those mutations from growing.
 We've found that 10-50 percent of patients taking the inhibitors have their leukemia respond and in many cases go into remission.”

-With the exploration of new treatments, Dr. Wang stresses the importance, regardless of your initial diagnosis, of seeking a second opinion at a National Cancer Institute-designated Comprehensive Cancer Center like Roswell Park Cancer Institute.
+With the exploration of new treatments, Dr. Wang stresses the importance, regardless of your initial diagnosis, of seeking a second opinion at a National Cancer Institute-designated Comprehensive Cancer Center like Roswell Park Comprehensive Cancer Center.
 “At Roswell Park, we have a team of leukemia specialists, including pathologists and clinicians who will analyze the disease and design a treatment plan that is right for the patient,” says Dr. Wang.

 Age shouldn’t discourage AML patients from participating in clinical trials.
 “We learn more about this disease every single day.
 These newer therapies can be taken in the comfort of the patient's home and are specifically geared to be less toxic and better tolerated than high-dose intensive intravenous chemotherapy,” says Dr. Wang.

 “We here at Roswell Park have years of experience caring for older patients to make therapy both tolerable and successful for these patients.
 It is sort of a travesty that patients are not told they have the option to come and see us to have that discussion and have those options available to them.”